 One of our first trips in spring was to the ice cap edge.
 Shown here, we are approaching to within several hundred feet of the ice cap edge.
 It is over 100 feet (30 m) high.
 The dark bands are gravel that was picked up many miles away by glacial action as the ice cap constantly spreads out toward the edges.
 This beautiful vertical wall of ice and gravel was several miles long.
 We stayed well away from it because we were reminded that this was a moving wall of ice by frequent loud cracking sounds!
 It was a fantastic experience to be near such awesome beauty and incredibly powerful natural forces at work.

-Below is another snapshot, taken from an airplane, of the ice cap edge showing the same area where we hiked to (shown in the pictures above).
+Below is another snapshot, taken from an airplane, of the ice cap edge showing the same area where we hiked to, as shown in the pictures above.

 Below is a photo taken from near Thule Air Base toward the ice cap several miles away.
 I believe the distance was approximately 10 miles.
 The ice cap access area can be seen in the picture, just to the right of center.
 However, the road going up on to the ice cap is not visible from this distance.
 The gentle slope there is one of the best places to get equipment up on to the ice cap.
 That is where Camp TUTO (Thule Take Off point) was located, also.